shakani/shakani.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Sami Hakani, and I am a Machine Learning engineer at [QuadSci](https://www.quadsci.ai/).
+My name is Sami Hakani, and I am a machine learning engineer in industry.

 Previously, I obtained my PhD in theoretical physics from Georgia Tech and my BS in physics and electrical engineering from Yale University.